-Can economics and ethics coincide in manual therapy?
+Can money and morals coincide in manual therapy?

 Do you over-treat your patients?
 How much is too much?
 When is it best to do nothing?
 These are questions I constantly ask myself.
 My assumption, most of us get in the way of recovery and even can impede normal processes by intervening unnecessarily.
 The clinical reasoning skill it takes to know when it is best to do nothing is difficult or impossible to master.
 Clinical experience over years of practice is crucial, but so is understanding the research.

 Over-treating is good for business.
 However, is that what the patient needs to maximize recovery?
 Is it more ethical to get out of the way and do less?
 Can economics and ethics coincide?
 The simple answer.
 Of course they can.
 Knowing your limits of therapeutic usefulness is empowering as it doesn’t result in any false narratives being told and it increases patient’s self-efficacy as it allows them to be responsible in their rehabilitation process.